 - Add the flours and salt and mix well, using the dough hook attachment.
 Mix well until a tight ball is formed.
 Knead the dough for 10 to 15 minutes.

 - Brush the dough ball with olive oil on all sides and place it in a large bowl, covered with a clean kitchen towel.
 Place a sheet tray on the bottom rack of your oven and fill it with boiling water.
 Place the bowl of dough in the oven on a rack above the sheet pan of water, close the oven door and let the dough rise in this warm moist environment for 1 to 1½ hours, or until doubled in size.

-- After the dough has risen, punch it down to remove any air from the dough and divide it in half, shaping each half into two balls.
-Let the balls of dough rest again for at least 30 minutes.
+After the dough has risen, punch it down to remove any air from the dough and divide it in half, shaping each half into a ball.
+Let the two balls of dough rest again for at least 30 minutes.
 Then, roll each ball out into a 14-inch x 11-inch rectangle.

 - Spread the tomato sauce over the rectangles, leaving a 1-inch border around the edges.
 Layer half of the ingredients on each rectangle in the following order: Capicola ham, genoa salami, pepperoni, provolone cheese.
 Sprinkle the grated mozzarella cheese on top.

 - Starting with one of the long ends of dough, roll each stromboli into a log, tucking in the short ends and pinching the seam to seal shut.